pspoerri/summaries/concepts of object oriented programming/coop.md

 * Type rules are used at compile time to check whether a program is correctly typed.

+###### Static Type Safety

+Definition:
+> A programming language is called type-safe if its design prevents type errors.

+Statically type-safe object-oriented languages guarantee the following type invariant:
+> In every execution state, the type of the value held by variable v is a subtype of the declared type of v

+Type safety guarantees the absence of certain run-time errors.

 ##### Dynamic Type Checking

 * Variables, methods, and expressions of a program are typically not typed (Python):